CosminStoian11/LaboratorJava/README.md

 The 10 business requirements are as follows:

-1.The client can create an account
+1.The application has a field of customers in its data base

--the user must provide an username, password and email adress
+-the customer must have an name, email adress and the address -the address filed must contain the street, postal code, city, country and the delivery instructions

 2.The client can create a wishlist